Indonesian corporate bank accounts in 2023

 The Indonesian banking sector

-Healy Consultants Group PLC’s summary view
+Healy Consultants Group’s summary view

 - We believe the Indonesian banking system is fragile, exposing multi-national Clients’ funds to country risk.